jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - It can be detached from an instance and attached to other quickly (benefit of network driver)
 - It Can persist data even if the instance is terminated.
 - Can be mounted to one instance at a time (On CCP level exam).
 One instance can have more than one EBS at a time.
 - They are bound to a specific availability zone, this means if your instance is in us-east1-a and your EBS is in us-east1-b, they cannot be bound to each other.
-To do it across AZs, we need **Snapshots**.
+To do it across AZs, we need **Snapshots** or create an EBS Volume to the same AZ.
 - It have a provisioned capacity in GBs or IOPs (inputs and outputs per second).
 The billing is based on this capacity, and this capacity can be increased/decreased over time.

 **Good to know about EBS**: